TERMS AND CONDITIONS

 2.7 “terms and conditions” means the terms and conditions set out above and below;

-2.8 “the user” means any person/entity that makes use of “the service”;
+2.8 “the user” means any person/entity that makes use of and purchases “the service”;

-2.9 “registered user” means the ‘user’ that has entered their credentials into the Openweb customer portal and who pays for the “the service”.
+2.10 “registered user” means the ‘user’ that has entered their credentials into the Openweb user portal and who pays for the “the service”.

-2.11 “service agreement” means the agreement between Openweb and the user for the provision of the service, which is subject to all terms acknowledged and agreed to by the user (or his/her/its representative) when creating a profile on the Openweb customer portal, including these terms and conditions;
+2.12 “service agreement/agreement” means the agreement between Openweb and the user for the provision of the service, which is subject to all terms acknowledged and agreed to by the user (or his/her/its representative) when creating a profile on the Openweb user portal, including these terms and conditions;

-2.10 “Shaping” or “packet shaping” is a computer network traffic management technique which delays some or all datagrams/protocols to bring them into compliance with a desired traffic profile;
+2.13 “Shaping” or “packet shaping” is a computer network traffic management technique which delays some or all datagrams/protocols to bring them into compliance with a desired traffic profile.
+‘Shaping is applied ‘dynamically’ no private ‘user’ data is retained in this process;

-2.12 “Protocols” means Network protocols that are formal standards and policies comprised of rules, procedures and formats that define communication between two or more devices over a network.
+2.15 “Protocols” means Network protocols that are formal standards and policies comprised of rules, procedures and formats that define communication between two or more devices over a network.
 Network protocols govern the end-to-end processes of timely, secure and managed data or network communication.
-Examples of protocols can be defined as, but not limited to : HTTP, HTTPS, FTP, VOD, P2P etc
+Examples of protocols can be defined as, but not limited to : HTTP, HTTPS, FTP, VOD, P2P etc.

 3 PROVISION OF SERVICE AND AUTHORITY

 3.1 The user acknowledges that he/she has the prerequisite infrastructure in place to make use of the service.
-This includes but is not limited to a working Telkom ADSL line and/or a working Fibre line running at the correct speed for the chosen Openweb data package.
-The user will be solely responsible for obtaining and arranging, configuring and maintaining all of the user’s equipment, including (but not limited to) computer hardware equipment, telecommunication equipment, modems/router, smart phones, tablets and the like, used by the user to obtain and maintain access to the Openweb network provided by Openweb.
+This includes but is not limited to a working Telkom/Openserve ADSL/VDSL line, a working Fibre line and/or a working LTE-A router within the given coverage area running at the correct speed for the chosen Openweb data package.
+The user will be solely responsible for obtaining and arranging, configuring and maintaining all of the user’s equipment, including (but not limited to) computer hardware equipment, telecommunication equipment, modems/router, smart phones, tablets and the like, used by the user to obtain and maintain access to the Openweb network.

 3.2 The user will be liable for all telephone call charges and other costs payable to third parties relating to obtaining and arranging, configuring and maintaining equipment as described in 3.1 above.